rasmusbergpalm/recurrent-relational-networks/docs/index.md

 The Recurrent Relational Network is a general purpose module that can augment any neural network model with a powerful relational reasoning capacity.

+We believe relational reasoning is important for many tasks.
+For example, playing games, whether it be Go or Starcraft II requires recognizing and reasoning about the objects in the game to predict the long term outcomes of actions.
+Another example is self driving cars.
+To navigate safely it must recognize relevant objects, e.g. cars, cyclists, stop signs, etc. and reason about how they will interact.

-For more details see the [paper](https://arxiv.org/pdf/1711.08028.pdf) or the [code](https://github.com/rasmusbergpalm/recurrent-relational-networks)
+For all the details see the [paper](https://arxiv.org/pdf/1711.08028.pdf) and the [code](https://github.com/rasmusbergpalm/recurrent-relational-networks)

 ## Discussion